Sustainability

 Compliance Committee 4 Chief Compliance Officer Deliberates and investigates ways to promote, enhance and strengthen compliance at Toyo Tire Corporation and Group companies

-Organization & Personnel Committee 4 President Deliberates key issues related to the organization and human resources
+Organization & Personnel Committee 12 President Deliberates key issues related to the organization and human resources

-Technical Committee 12 Vice President of R&D Headquarters Deliberates important issues related to R&D (strengthening of our core competence technologies, that are our platform technology and leading technology, to realize the Group’s management vision and medium-term business plans, as well as important issues relating to technology in general)
+Technical Committee 12 Vice president of R&D headquarters Deliberates important issues related to R&D (strengthening of our core competence technologies, that are our platform technology and leading technology, to realize the Group’s management vision and medium-term business plans, as well as important issues relating to technology in general

-Quality Assurance Committee 4 Vice President of Quality Assurance, Environment and Safety Headquarters Establishes basic policies and measures to promote and operate a unified quality assurance system across Toyo Tire Corporation and Group companies; deliberates responses to serious quality issues and implements policies, plans and other measures in departments responsible for quality assurance and other relevant divisions
+Quality Assurance Committee 4 Vice president of Quality Assurance, Environment and Safety Headquarters Establishes basic policies and measures to promote and operate a unified quality assurance system across Toyo Tire Corporation and Group companies; deliberates responses to serious quality issues and implements policies, plans and other measures in departments responsible for quality assurance and other relevant divisions

-Investment & Credit Committee 27 General Manager of the Corporate Administration Division Deliberates the investments and credit of Toyo Tire Corporation and Group companies
+Deliberates the investments and credit of Toyo Tire Corporation and Group companies

 Internal control systems